 State-wide coach and bus services offer hop-on, hop-off travel passes, giving you the flexibility to design your own itinerary.
-The main operators include TransWA, and South West Coach Lines which offers an express coach from Perth to the South West) and Integrity Coach Lines (servicing Perth to Broome, either via the coastal highway or via Tom Price / Karijini).
+The main operators include TransWA, South West Coach Lines (offering an express coach from Perth to the South West) and Integrity Coach Lines (servicing Perth to Broome, either via the coastal highway or via Tom Price / Karijini).

 Some guided coach tours will also drop off at designated points, so you can continue your travels independently.

 TransWA is the State’s public rail service operator.
 They offer travel passes, giving you the freedom to hop on and off within a set distance and time period.

 You can also embark on one of the world’s longest train journeys, from Perth to Sydney, on the Indian Pacific run.
 Thundering across WA’s vast Nullarbor Plain, you’ll ride the longest straight stretch of railroad on Earth.

 Commercial passenger services between the major regional centres of Western Australia will get you to your destination quicker and give you more quality holiday time if you’re on a tight schedule.

 Operators including Qantas, Virgin Australia and Airnorth offer regular flights from Perth.
 Charter flights will also take you to many of the tourist hotspots, such as Margaret River, Purnululu National Park and Kalbarri, some flying at lower altitudes to take in spectacular aerial views.